jimccann-rh/nested-ova-ansible-ci/README.md

 Also if you are running on top of a vSAN don't forget this:  esxcli system settings advanced set -o /VSAN/FakeSCSIReservations -i 1

+PS.
+This code is a work in progress to have more features/options.
+So if you see stuff and wonder why is that there or remarked out.
+Debugging for new features and options in the future.